dgroomes/react-playground/hierarchical-state/README.md

 General clean-ups, todos and things I wish to implement for this project:

 * [x] DONE Scaffold the program
-* [ ] Make some hierarchical state thing and then can we reproduce the double fetching problem?
-And then solve it with "the right way" of doing state management in React?
+* [ ] IN PROGRESS Make some hierarchical state thing and then can we reproduce the double fetching problem?
+And then solve it with
+  "the right way" of doing state management in React?
+  * I don't think I need much of a hierarchy actually I think I'm more interested in a dynamic shape of the state.
+For example, in some app you might have the user's profile information.
+This shape is known at design time.
+But as soon as you have a list of things (non-primitives) then it's a little more interesting.
+Like open text editor tabs or something.
+  * DONE.
+Turn the "lucky numbers" component into a "dice roll" component.
+This component will fetch from a mock HTTP/JSON API using the mocked fetch, and it will show the roll value and have a re-roll button.

 ## Reference